MooersLab/writingLogTemplateInOrg/README.md

 ### Nodes Used in Zettelkasten

-This section contains a table of the nodes that are being used in this particular project.
+This section contains a table of the nodes used in this project.
 You update this table as you use new nodes.
 You may want to list the most appropriate parent node.
-The idea is to be able to jump back into the Zettelkasten by looking up the appropriate node.
+The idea is to jump back into the Zettelkasten by looking up the appropriate node.
+Folgezettels make such navigation faster and less error-prone than relying on searches.

-I realize that this goes against the idea of needing to search through your Zettelkasten so that you become more familiar with it and so that you can stumble across pairs of nodes to be cross-linked.
+I realize that this goes against the idea of needing to search through your Zettelkasten to become more familiar with it and to stumble across pairs of nodes to cross-link.
 However, busy academics need to get on with finding where they left off.

-The table was positioned just above the daily entries so that it's easy to find and use on a daily basis.
+The table was positioned just above the daily entries, so it's easy to find and use each day.

 ### Daily entries